datacarpentry/spreadsheets-socialsci/_episodes/04-quality-assurance.md

 {: .challenge}

 > ## Tip
-> Typing a list of values where only a few possible values exist (like "grass, muddaub, burntbricks, sunbricks") might be convenient, but if the list is longer it makes sense to create it as a small table (in a separate tab of the workbook).
+> Typing a list of values where only a few possible values exist (like "grass, muddaub, burntbricks, sunbricks, cement") might be convenient, but if the list is longer it makes sense to create it as a small table (in a separate tab of the workbook).
 > We can give the table a name and then reference the table name as the source of acceptable inputs when the source box appears in the Data Validation pop-out.
 >
 > Using a table in this way makes the data entry process more flexible.